If you, or someone you love, suffered a severe head injury, it can seem unbearable. There are so many questions.

 Social Security disability (SSD) benefits can help pay your medical bills and give you and your family more financial security.
 Unfortunately, with the state of the economy and other factors, the Social Security Administration denies over three-quarters of initial applications.
 Hiring a lawyer could mean the difference between receiving SSD benefits or not.

-Brain injuries are very serious, but unfortunately just because you suffered a brain injury doesn't mean you'll automatically qualify for SSD benefits.
-Every brain injury is different and can affect patients in many different ways, including the ways they act, think, and feel.
+A brain injury is very serious, but unfortunately just because you or a loved one suffered a brain injury doesn't mean you'll automatically qualify for SSD benefits.
+Every brain injury is different and can affect patients in many different ways.

 The Social Security Administration has a specific set of criteria it uses to determine whether a person is eligible for SSD benefits.
 To be considered "disabled," your medical condition must: